 Middle of the Work Day

-After prioritizing your charts, you’ll spend most of your day performing a variety of coding tasks.
+After prioritizing your charts, you may spend most of your day performing a variety of coding tasks.
 In addition to assigning codes, you’ll be reviewing medical charts, taking notes, and possibly assisting with billing.

-A large part of your day will take place in front of the computer, so your workstation should be set up in a way that helps to improve your efficiency and productivity.
+A large part of your day could take place in front of the computer, so your workstation should be set up in a way that helps to improve your efficiency and productivity.

 Your employer will typically have expectations as to how many charts you’ll need to complete each day, so it’s important to manage your time wisely.
 If your job includes both coding and billing, you may want to experiment on ways to work more efficiently.
 Does it make sense to complete all of the coding first before switching to billing-related tasks, or is it faster to code and then bill for each patient visit as you work your way through the charts?